lagrakamal/capnproto/README.md

 fs.mount.libcapnp.uri = "file:/usr/local/lib"
 ~~~

-then change the entrypoint to the calculator executable application:
+then change the entrypoint to the calculator-server executable application:

 libos.entrypoint = "path/to/calculator-server"

 you can do the same steps to create a manifest for the client.

-Nice, can now use graphene-direct or graphene-sgx to run the Example.
+Nice, can now use graphene-direct or graphene-sgx like in the previous steps, to run the Example in Graphene.

+### More information

+For more informations about manifest syntax visit the Graphene official documentation[https://graphene.readthedocs.io/en/latest/quickstart.html](here).
+For more Graphene Examples take visit [https://github.com/enclaive/grphn_wiki](git@grphn_wiki) and [https://github.com/enclaive/grphn_wiki/wiki](Wiki tutorials)